 - Adjust your company/role scope if you see the process is not working for you, or as you gather feedback.

 Put together a great general CV

 Find yourself a good CV template (find our specific CV advice here).
-Then brainstorm (start with a sheet of paper)

 Learn how to write a cover letter

 You can find our cover-letter specific tips here.
 Make sure you remember the main principle; be concise and write a powerful message that engages the writer.

 Once again, make sure it is free from typos.

 In general terms, HR only pre-selects a number of candidates.
 Management decides then.
 So, HR acts as a filter, and does not really always understand the actual requirements and daily tasks.